"

 Instructor Preparation and Summary

 In this unit, students will explore their use of the internet and specifically social media.
-Internet safety and biases are discussed to increase awareness of strategies websites use to influence their audience.
-There is an informal internet addiction quiz link included that may help students to reflect on their internet usage and behaviour and its impact on their everyday life.
-At the conclusion of the slide show there is a social media challenge that some students choose to do and journal on how their life was when they didn’t access social media for 7-14 days.
+Internet safety and biases are discussed to increase awareness of the strategies websites use to influence their audience.
+There is an informal internet addiction quiz link included that may help students to reflect on their internet usage and behaviour, and its impact on their everyday life.
+At the conclusion of the slide show, there is a social media challenge that some students choose to do and journal on how their life was when they didn’t access social media for 7-14 days.

 The principles of Universal Design for Learning are incorporated into the variety of activities in this unit.